8 Simple Steps for Your Most Meaningful Christmas

 And pick a limited number (5) of things you can actually do.

 In the printable I’ve included as many holiday “things” as I could think of, but don’t be limited by it.
 Have you always wanted to cut down your own Christmas tree?
 Do you want to make Christmas cookies for your neighbors?
-Choose the five things that are most important, and underline (if using the PDF) anything else that just looks fun.
+Choose the five things that are most important, and underline (if using the Planning for Advent Workbook) anything else that just looks fun.

 Step 4: Think about the why.